The last few weeks have been insane, made more so by my emotions of anger and guilt that have surfaced around money.

-That's why shame was one of the key emotions that affected me when I was in debt - it invaded every cell of my body, constantly reminding me that by being in debt and unemployed I’d become the very thing my mother had warned me against.
+That's why shame was one of the key emotions that affected me when I was in debt - it invaded every cell of my body, constantly reminding me that being in debt and unemployed made me the very thing my mother had warned me against.

-In order to win my mother’s approval, I hid my financial situation from everyone and sank deeper into debt and spiraled into deeper shame until eventually all I could see was a failure whenever I looked in the mirror.
+In order to win my mother’s approval, I hid my financial situation from everyone, sank deeper into debt and spiraled into deeper shame until eventually all I could see was a failure whenever I looked in the mirror.

 When I was 13 all that changed - my mom gave everything to her brother, my uncle; because she believed his education and global citizenship (and maybe his gender) made him a better money manager.

 It didn't.
-My uncle had no money management skills and within a year my mom lost everything and was broke.
+My uncle had no money management skills; within a year my mom lost everything and went broke.